Fractionalized Altermagnets: from neighboring and altermagnetic spin-liquids to spin-symmetric band splitting: Nearby spin liquids

 The ansatz for A$_2$ has additional imaginary $\mathcal{B}_{ij}$ on nearest neighbor bonds, which not only control the canting in the associated magnetically ordered phase but also lead to a $\mathbb{Z}_2$ spin liquid.
 Just as the ansatz for A$_1$, this $\mathbb{Z}_2$ spin liquid also respects all symmetries of the Hamiltonian.
 Also for the third magnetic phase, A$_3$, which respects all symmetries modulo SRs, the associated SB ansatz, now with second-nearest-neighbor terms, see \figref{fig:SchwingerBoson}, leads to a fully symmetric $\mathbb{Z}_2$ spin liquid.

 In contrast, the spin liquids associated with the remaining phases have reduced symmetries.
 As one would expect, the spin liquids of the nematic magnetic phases B$_{1,2}$ are nematic themselves: as can be seen from the correlators $\braket{\vec{\mathcal{S}}^{\text{EP}}}$ shown along with the ans\"atze in \figref{fig:SchwingerBoson} and upon noting that still $\braket{\vec{\chi}^{\text{EP}}} = 0$ ($\Theta$ is not broken), they obey the exact same symmetries as listed in \tableref{table:classicalphases} for B$_{1,2}$.
-Finally, the spin liquid associated with the orbital AM also has reduced symmetries: we find isotropic correlators $\braket{\vec{\mathcal{S}}^{\text{EP}}_l} = \textit{const}$ but staggered scalar spin chiralities $\braket{\vec{\chi}^{\text{EP}}}\propto (1,-1,1,-1)$; while SR invariance is restored, the altermagnetic arrangement of orbital moments (being translation invariant but odd under $C_{4z}$) survive in the neighboring spin-liquid phase, which can thus be thought of as an ``altermagnetic spin liquid''.
+Finally, the spin liquid associated with the orbital AM also has reduced symmetries: we find isotropic correlators $\braket{\vec{\mathcal{S}}^{\text{EP}}_l} = \textit{const}$ but staggered scalar spin chiralities $\braket{\vec{\chi}^{\text{EP}}}\propto (-1,1,-1,1)$; while SR invariance is restored, the altermagnetic arrangement of orbital moments (being translation invariant but odd under $C_{4z}$) survive in the neighboring spin-liquid phase, which can thus be thought of as an ``altermagnetic spin liquid''.
+This phase hosts vison excitations associated with local distortions of the magnetization pattern \cite{exact2025} that could be detected with local experimental probes \cite{Jahin2024Jul}.